ropensci/roweb3/content/blog/2023-05-17-scheduling-mastodon/index.md

 - **It can be fragile**
-  If someone creates a post with the incorrect metadata it will fail, but only when run, not while writing the post which can be frustrating.
+  If someone creates a post with the incorrect metadata it will fail, but only when run, not while writing the post, which can be frustrating.
 - **Interactions**
   While not impossible[^4], it can be tricky or at least a bit clunky to interact with existing posts using this workflow.
 - **It can burn GitHub Action Minutes**
   If you set the CRON to run every hour, this might burn through more GitHub Action minutes than you would like, even with caching.
 This is why we set it to run only on specific hours that we need.